Richard Rodgers (tight end): Green Bay Packers

-Rodgers was selected in the third round with the 98th overall pick by the Green Bay Packers in the 2014 NFL draft.
-On June 12, 2014, he signed a contract with the Packers.
-He made his NFL debut on September 4, 2014.
-He did not record a catch.
-In Week 4, he recorded his first two catches for 52 yards against the Chicago Bears.
-Rodgers' first NFL touchdown came in the second quarter of the Packers' November 23, 2014, matchup versus the Minnesota Vikings at TCF Bank Stadium.
-After rolling out far to his right, quarterback Aaron Rodgers completed a 1-yard touchdown pass across the width of the field to Richard Rodgers, who had completely avoided defensive coverage and was left standing alone in the corner of the endzone.
+Rodgers was selected in the third round (98th overall) by the Green Bay Packers in the 2014 NFL draft.
+On June 12, 2014, he signed his rookie contract.

+Rodgers made his NFL debut on September 4, but did not record a catch.
+In Week 4, Rodgers recorded his first two catches for 52 yards against the Chicago Bears.
+Rodgers' first NFL touchdown came in the second quarter of the Packers' Week 12 matchup against the Minnesota Vikings at TCF Bank Stadium.
+After rolling out far to his right, quarterback Aaron Rodgers completed a one-yard touchdown pass across the width of the field to Richard Rodgers, who had completely avoided defensive coverage and was left standing alone in the corner of the endzone.

-On December 3, 2015, in a Week 13 matchup against the Detroit Lions, Richard Rodgers caught a Hail Mary pass from Aaron Rodgers for 61 yards as time expired to beat the Lions 27–23, after the game was extended due to a face mask penalty called on Detroit.
+On December 3, 2015, in a Week 13 matchup against the Detroit Lions, Rodgers caught a Hail Mary pass from Aaron Rodgers for 61 yards as time expired to beat the Lions 27–23, after the game was extended due to a face mask penalty called on Detroit.
 According to Elias Sports Bureau, it is the longest game-winning, game-ending Hail Mary in NFL history.
 The Hail Mary was quickly dubbed as "The Miracle in Motown."
-After the game Richard Rodgers admitted thinking about "The Play" his father was part of stating "It's a really special moment for him and I was kind of thinking on the play before, when Aaron got the facemask, I was kind of thinking we would do something like that.
+After the game Richard Rodgers admitted thinking about "The Play" of which his father was a participant, stating: "It's a really special moment for him and I was kind of thinking on the play before, when Aaron got the facemask, I was kind of thinking we would do something like that.
 Obviously it turned out differently."

 Philadelphia Eagles (first stint)

 On April 4, 2018, the Philadelphia Eagles signed Rodgers to a one-year, $880,000 contract that included $200,000 guaranteed.
-He was placed on injured reserve on September 4, 2018, with a knee injury.
-He was activated off injured reserve on November 16, 2018.
-His only statistics were during a week 16 match against the Houston Texans, where he recorded one catch for 7 yards.
+On September 4, he was placed on injured reserve on with a knee injury.
+Rodgers was activated off injured reserve on November 16.
+His only statistics were during Week 16 against the Houston Texans, where he recorded one catch for seven yards.

 On March 28, 2019, Rodgers re-signed with the Eagles on a two-year contract.
-He was placed on injured reserve with a foot injury on August 30, 2019.
-He was released from injured reserve with an injury settlement on September 11.
-He was re-signed on December 24, 2019.
+He was placed on injured reserve with a foot injury on August 30.
+Rodgers was released from injured reserve with an injury settlement on September 11.
+He was re-signed on December 24.

 Washington Football Team

-Rodgers signed with the Washington Football Team on April 6, 2020, uniting him with his father Richard Rodgers Sr. He was released on September 5, 2020.
+Rodgers signed with the Washington Football Team on April 6, 2020, uniting him with his father, Richard Rodgers Sr. Rodgers was released on September 5.